Collaborating to equitably electrify the U.S. school bus fleet.

 The ESB Initiative is collaborating with school districts, advocacy organizations, electric utilities, manufacturers, financing entities and policymakers across the U.S. to accelerate an equitable transition to electric school buses.

-As of September 2023, WRI's Electric School Bus Initiative is providing its highest level of tailored technical assistance in school districts in 8 states: California, Georgia, Maryland, Massachusetts, New York, North Carolina, Pennsylvania and Texas.
-The ESB Initiative has also identified priority states for dedicated advocacy and policy outreach: California, Georgia, Illinois, Massachusetts, Michigan, North Carolina, Oregon, South Carolina and Washington.
+As of October 2024, WRI's Electric School Bus Initiative is providing its highest level of tailored technical assistance in 11 states: California, Georgia, Maryland, Massachusetts, Michigan, Nevada, New Jersey, New York, North Carolina, Pennsylvania and South Carolina.
+The ESB Initiative has also identified priority states for dedicated advocacy and policy outreach: California, Georgia, Illinois, Massachusetts, New York, North Carolina and Pennsylvania.
 We continue to work in additional states through partnership with other stakeholders as well.

 Our resources